-Amanda J Edwin, Educational Consultant
+Amanda J Edwin, Empowerment Advocate

 Hello!
 I am a Trinidadian – Canadian living in Kitchener, ON Canada.
 I share a home with my husband of 28 years, three adult children, and three fur-babies.
+Quite the household!

 Education was my chosen career, and I have been an educator for over 30 years.
 Believe it or not, I still teach and I am loving every minute.
 About 10 years ago, I began another career journey into the legal world to become a licensed Paralegal, but that’s another story.
 Today, I manage both careers alongside each other.